Orbital Fracture in Emergency Medicine Medication

 Class Summary

 These agents are used most commonly for relief of mild to moderately severe pain.
-Effects of NSAIDs in the treatment of pain tend to be patient specific, yet ibuprofen is usually DOC for the initial therapy.
+Effects of NSAIDs in the treatment of pain tend to be patient specific, yet ibuprofen is usually the drug of choice (DOC) for initial therapy.
 Other options include flurbiprofen, ketoprofen, and naproxen.

 Ibuprofen (Ibuprin, Advil, Motrin)

-Usually DOC for treatment of mild to moderately severe pain, if no contraindications.
-Inhibits inflammatory reactions and pain, probably by decreasing activity of enzyme cyclooxygenase, which inhibits prostaglandin synthesis.
+Usually the DOC for treatment of mild to moderately severe pain, if no contraindications.
+Inhibits inflammatory reactions and pain, probably by decreasing activity of the enzyme cyclooxygenase, which inhibits prostaglandin synthesis.

 Ketoprofen (Oruvail, Orudis, Actron)

 Used for relief of mild to moderately severe pain and inflammation.
 Administer small dosages initially to patients with small bodies, older persons, and those with renal or liver disease.
 Doses higher than 75 mg do not increase therapeutic effects.
-Administer high doses with caution and closely observe.
+Administer high doses with caution, and observe closely.

 Naproxen (Anaprox, Naprelan, Naprosyn)